nobrien97/SLiMTests/tests/standingVar/readme/README.md

     - should also optimise

-Total per sim: 39.43 MB for everything except haplos Total for experiment: 851.67 GB
+Total per sim: 39.43 MB for everything except haplos

+Total for experiment: 851.67 GB

+### Time estimation/job cost
+- 18 service units per simulation average
+- 21,600 * 18 = 388,800 SUs
+- Simulations are worst-case 15 hours
+- 15 * 21,600 = 324,000 CPU hours
+- 21,600/1,440 cores = 15 jobs
+- 15 * 15 = 225 total hours, ~9.4 days runtime excluding queue time

+## TODO:
-Could sample less often?
+- Could sample less often?
-If we're going for discrete timesteps, only measure some things when pops reach that?
+- If we're going for discrete timesteps, only measure some things when pops reach that?
   - In that case we have maybe 4 timesteps, which means simulations would take ~860KB + 14MB LD plot
   - Reduces total cost to 321GB (and most of that is in the LD matrices which are sparse)
   - Risk that we miss something in the interim, but if we always save data when populations reach 25%, 50%, 75%, 100%, there's consistency in the sampling

-## TODO:
 - use better methods for storing sparse matrices (haplotypes, LD): storage by columns or indices, or CSR

 ## Predictions